Tutorials

 '

 The initial step entails uploading community abundance data.
-Within this tutorial, we showcase functionalities using example datasets such as Dune, Aravo, Ursine Aquatic Prey, etc. Data should be uploaded as a tab-delimited (.txt) or comma-separated values file (.csv).
+Within this tutorial, we showcase WEGAN's functionalities using example datasets including Aravo, BCI, Dune, Tussock, Ursine Aquatic Prey and Varespec.
+Data should be uploaded as a tab-delimited (.txt) or comma-separated values file (.csv).
+Several different data types are required by each module with community abundance data essential to all modules.
+Clustering and Classification, Correlation, Dispersal and Statistics can also include environmental data; Ordination, Plotting and Taxonomy can also include environmental and/or taxonomic data and Diversity can also include environmental and/or trait data.
+Community abundance data is best configured with the species in columns and sites in rows and environmental data is best configured with variables in columns and sites matching the community abundance data in rows.
+Trait data is best configured with trait variables in columns and species matching the community abundance data in rows and taxonomic data is best configured with taxonomic variables (genus, family, etc.) in columns and species matching community abundance data in rows.
 Select the orientation for samples (sites in rows or columns) and whether to use column names/row names.
-If it is community abundance data, feature names are designed to be species but can be any taxonomic level or any other variable appropriate for your data analysis.
+Community abundance data feature names are designed to be species but can be any taxonomic level or any other variable appropriate for your data analysis.

 Follow the provided instructions to upload custom data.
 Refer to the user interface screenshot (Figure 1.1.1) for updating the custom data.